DSC-SPIDAL/harp/harp-daal-app/README.md

 @author: Langshi Chen

-harp3-daal-app includes the application implemented within the Harp-DAAL framework.
+harp-daal-app includes the application implemented within the Harp-DAAL framework.

 ## Introduction of Harp-DAAL